Skip to main content

 Key Takeaways

-- Three frameworks matter most for PE-backed product: the KPI tree (metric hierarchy with owners), the Shipped Revenue Framework (product to P&L linkage), and the operating cadence (weekly/monthly rhythm).
+• For PE-backed product, three frameworks matter most: the KPI tree (metric hierarchy with owners), the Shipped Revenue Framework (product to P&L linkage), and the operating cadence (weekly and monthly rhythm).

-- PE firms care about revenue growth, margin expansion, and multiple expansion.
-Every product framework must connect to at least one.
+• PE firms care about revenue growth, margin expansion, and multiple expansion.
+Every framework you install should connect to at least one.

-- Start with the KPI tree.
-It takes 90 minutes to build and surfaces 2-3 metric conflicts that explain flat revenue.
+• Start with the KPI tree.
+About 90 minutes in the room usually surfaces metric conflicts that explain flat revenue.

 Product strategy frameworks for PE-backed companies must map to three PE goals: revenue growth rate, margin expansion, and multiple expansion.
-The three frameworks I install in every PE portfolio engagement are the KPI tree, the Shipped Revenue Framework, and the operating cadence.
-Companies that install these in the first 100 days see 40-60% faster realization of value creation targets.
-I measured this across four PE engagements between 2022 and 2025.
+The three frameworks I install in portfolio work are the KPI Tree Framework, the Shipped Revenue Framework, and the operating cadence.
+This article is the install order and comparison view.
+For the full operating playbook (what PE cares about, the 100-day arc, metrics in the board room), start with product strategy for PE-backed companies.

 A PE operating partner called me on day 15 of a new acquisition.
 "The portfolio company has a product team, but we cannot connect their roadmap to the value creation plan.
 What do we do?"